-2017-2018 High School Youth and Government State Officers
+2021-2022 High School Youth and Government State Officers

 High School Program Overview

-The YMCA Texas Youth and Government high school program boasts over a thousand students from all over Texas who participate in one of five program sections at our annual High School State Conference in Austin: Legislative, Judicial, State Affairs Forum, Media, and Governor’s Cabinet/Lobbyists.
+The YMCA Texas Youth and Government high school program boasts over one thousand students from all over Texas who participate in one of five program sections at our annual High School State Conference in Austin: Legislative, Judicial, State Affairs Forum, Media, and Governor’s Cabinet/Lobbyists.

 Our goal for our State Affairs Forum participants is for them to understand well-formulated solutions (not legislation) for major problems facing Texas and the national/international community, furthering their holistic understanding of news events and empowering them to speak intelligently about feasible ways to address such problems.

-Our Governor’s Cabinet/Lobbyist sections work directly with our Youth Governor, who sets a legislative agenda for the State Conference.
-The Youth Governor works with his Cabinet to lobby in the Legislative chambers for his agenda, which is comprised of specific bills or issues he or she would like to see debated and acted upon.
+Our Governor’s Cabinet section works directly with our Youth Governor .
+The Youth Governor sets a legislative agenda for the State Conference.
+He or she then works with the Cabinet to lobby in the Legislative chambers for his or her agenda, which is comprised of specific bills or issues he or she would like to see debated and acted upon.